AmyE29/python-data-structures-and-algorithms/challenges/array_binary_search/README.md

 **Version**: 1.0.0

 ## Overview
 We have a sorted array and a value.
-We would like to find the index of the value inside the array and return the nidex.
+We would like to find the index of the value inside the array and return the index.

 ## Architecture
 python  pipenv  Tested with Pytest